erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 The same goes for `gdb` which also can show which line of Erlang code a specific address in the JIT code corresponds to.

+Perf is a Linux command-line tool for lightweight CPU profiling; it checks CPU performance counters, tracepoints, upprobes, and kprobes, monitors program events, and creates reports.

 An Erlang node running under `perf` can be started like this:
 ```
 sudo perf record erl +JPperf true --call-graph